AYUSH19VERMA/Mechanistic-Model/README.md

 All the files required for simulating and validating model.
 # Mechanistic_Model_PyPesto
 Parameter optimisation of mechanistic model using pypesto

+(This is the main folder which is required for the PyPESTO implementation purpose.
+It contains all the necessary basic files to optimize your model from the start.)
 # lotka_pypesto
-Parameter optimisation of Lotka model using pypesto
+Parameter optimisation of Lotka Volterra model to implement PyPESTO
 # Mechanistic_Model_plots and results.ipynb
 Simulated mechanistic model equations and contains plot of model.
 # SBML_file.xml